Runbook

 Validating Schema Changes Against Baseline Metadata

-1. Plan Hash Divergence: The plan_hash or query_id for a critical workload shifts post-migration.
-This indicates the optimizer abandoned a previously stable execution strategy, often due to altered index visibility, constraint drops, or partition boundary changes.
+1. Plan hash divergence — the normalized plan_hash for a critical workload differs from baseline post-migration.
+This indicates the optimizer abandoned a previously stable strategy, usually from altered index visibility, dropped constraints, or partition-boundary changes.
+Any mismatch (!= baseline) blocks the merge.

 plan_hash mismatch!= baselineBlock merge; trigger manual review